David Kircus

-David R. Kircus (born February 19, 1980) is an American former professional football wide receiver.
-He was selected by the Detroit Lions in the sixth round of the 2003 NFL draft after playing college football at Grand Valley State University.
+David R. Kircus (born February 19, 1980) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He was selected by the Detroit Lions in the sixth round of the 2003 NFL draft after playing college football for the Grand Valley State Lakers.

 Kircus was also a member of the Detroit Lions, Denver Broncos, Miami Dolphins, Montreal Alouettes, Las Vegas Locomotives, Omaha Nighthawks and Virginia Destroyers.